glockio/Swift-Radio-Pro/ReactComponents/ReadME.md

 -> Because of this This guy streamed his application via websockets.
 JS hosted with node accepted messages with websockets and responded with native ui calls.

+- Use Moudles for JS -> Native commuincation
+- Use Events for Native -> JS  commuincation

+// Obj C

+// creates getters and setters.
+Bridge is defined as a property in RCTViewManager.h
+@synthesize bridge = _bridge;